International Political Science Association: Mission

 The special mandate of IPSA, expressed in its Constitution, is to support the development of political science in all parts of the world, building academic networks linking East and West, North and South.
 Its aim is to create an inclusive and global political science community in which all can participate.
 It seeks to promote collaboration between scholars in emerging and established democracies and to support the academic freedoms needed for the social sciences to flourish.

 The activities and policies of IPSA reflect its global mission.
-It has been highly successful in the encouragement of national political science associations and today there are over 50 such associations affiliated with IPSA.
+It has been highly successful in the encouragement of national political science associations and today there are 59 such associations affiliated with IPSA.
 IPSA has maintained its links with the United Nations and has supported the development of other international and regional political science organizations.

 IPSA World Congresses of Political Science are now held every second year, moving between continents.
 The participation of scholars from less developed countries is supported through travel grants and the Global South Solidarity Fund.
 IPSA's research committees offer opportunities for political scientists working in particular sub-fields of the discipline to associate with colleagues from around the world.
 Organizing events between World Congresses and playing a major role in these Congresses, the research committees encourage the worldwide pooling of skills and resources by working both together and in conjunction with specialist sub-groups of national associations.

 IPSA publications, including the lead journal International Political Science Review, the International Political Science Abstracts, World Political Science, Participation, and the IPSA Portal, also seek to meet the needs of political scientists in different parts of the world.
 As part of IPSA's global mission to support and promote political science, it now conducts summer schools in research methods across the globe, for example, in South America and South Africa.

 IPSA strives to ensure balanced representation in terms of region, gender and stage of career in all its activities – for example, the creation of a new research committee must be supported by political scientists from at least seven countries and two continents.
 Conference panels and roundtables are expected to display similar diversity, with representation from more than one continent and at least four countries.

 By linking scholars from North and South as well as East and West, IPSA seeks to strengthen the networks that underpin a global political science community.
 Such linkages put political science in a stronger position to contribute to the quality of public deliberation and decision-making as well as to the understanding of an increasingly interconnected political world.
 Ultimately, IPSA supports the role of political science in empowering men and women to participate more effectively in political life, whether within or beyond the states in which they live.